Skip to main contentArrow Right

 The Resource Owner Password Credentials (ROPC) grant is also deprecated.

 This flow required users to share their credentials directly with the client, which then exchanged them for access tokens.
-While it simplified things in tightly controlled environments, it introduced significant risks, exposing user credentials to apps and making features like multi-factor authentication (MFA) or single sign-on (SSO) hard to enforce.
+While it simplified things in tightly controlled environments, it introduced significant risks, exposing user credentials to third parties and making features like multi-factor authentication (MFA) or single sign-on (SSO) hard to enforce.

 OAuth 2.1 removes the password grant to align with modern security models that minimize credential handling by third parties.